kevlarr/tform-microservices/README.md

-Sample repo including 3 services...
+Sample repo including 2 services...

-- A **front-end** server
+- A **front-end** server that calls an API for some message
-- An API
-- A scheduled background task
+- An **API** that interacts with database and spawns a periodic background task to update records

 ... that are containerized for local development and shippable to GCP, including...